tayyabali12345/rails_practice/README.md

 # README

-# E-Commerce System
+# QUORA System
 * ## Introduction
-In this project we build a E-Commerce System based on the users interaction.
+In this project we build a QUORA System based on the users interaction.
 It essentially work for seller and buyer.
 We used Paypal for payment integeration.
 It contains two types of users
 - Seller which can sell products, edit, delete their own products
 - Buyer can who can purchase desired products and make payment to system
 ## Features